 I am not going to go into detail here about MVP and MDP, I largely agree entirely with the espoused value.
 Rather, there is something missing here which should make it a lot clearer as to why you need to get your product out and fundraising (Assuming you do?).
 That is the maximum valuation you are going to achieve irrespective of how much more work you do.

-Perfectionism is one of the root causes for not launching, but you can get to perfection if you launch faster
+Perfectionism is one of the root causes to not launch a startup, but you can get to perfection if you launch faster

 The most insidious thing in some great founders is perfectionism, amongst many other factors.
 They understand CDM and all the related theories but they still refuse to launch.